The popular character actor Robert Warwick was born October 9, 1878 in Sacramento, CA.

 The first two Warwick films were great successes for World and he next starred in the screen's first adaptation of Alias Jimmy Valentine (1915), probably his best known silent film effort today.
 It was directed by Maurice Tourneur.
 Other Warwick early films included The Stolen Voice (1915), Friday the 13th (1916), The Heart of a Hero (1916) and A Girl's Folly (1917), also directed by Tourneur.

 Considered a heartthrob and matinee idol, Warwick had made a hit in films and receded from the Broadway stage for a few years in which time he formed the Robert Warwick Film Corp.
 A little later during this period he would distinguish himself during World War I when he rose to the rank of Major and was reported to have been a member of General Pershing's staff.
 When Warwick returned to acting his films were often advertised like this:

 Pretty prominent billing over Chaplin there as well!

 Warwick and second wife Josephine were estranged during the war but were reported to have reconciled upon his return.
-I can't place Warwick's divorce from the former Floradora girl, but he would remarry, likely sometime in the early 1930's.
+I can't place Warwick's divorce from the former chorus girl, Cunningham, but he would remarry, likely sometime in the early 1930's.
 The 1940 census places Warwick with third wife, Estella and then 6-year-old daughter, Betsey.
 The third Mrs. Warwick would predecease the actor in 1960.
 Warwick was in his 80s by that time and would not marry again.

 Warwick only appeared in a handful of 1920s films as he made his return to Broadway, initially back with Brady and the Schuberts, and he continued to act on stage through the remainder of the decade.
 Then came that 1930 announcement heralding "Bob Warwick Back in Films" and the long run of one of our favorite character actors would soon lead to many of those classics named at the top of this page.